Jobs

 Our casework includes solitary confinement litigation, direct representation of those seeking medical transfer under the state “compassionate release” law, post-conviction criminal representation, prison conditions litigation, and class action litigation against Philadelphia and Allegheny County Jails over their treatment of the incarcerated population.

-ALC is accepting three Philadelphia-based interns who will be asked to work in ALC’s Philadelphia office at least two days a week, and one intern in Pittsburgh who will also be asked to work in the office at least two days a week.
+ALC is accepting three Philadelphia-based interns who will be asked to work in ALC’s Philadelphia office at least two days a week, and up to two interns in Pittsburgh, where a preference will be given for in person interns but remote interns will be considered.
 Please indicate your location preference in your cover letter.

 Statistics show that people from structurally marginalized communities are less likely to apply if they feel they do not meet 100% of the requirements.
 If you have a strong feeling in your gut about this position, no matter who you are, we strongly encourage your application.